pj4533/OpenPics/README.md

 ## Goals

 * Always use the latest iOS technology.
-(Target only latest OS version)
+(Target only latest iOS major version: iOS8)
 * Keep all image source knowledge inside corresponding 'Provider' class
 * Make it flippin sweet with awesome animations and stuff.